niesuch/database-admin/README.md

 Now you can run application!

-## Changelogs
+## Changelog
-Click on this link to see changelogs: [CHANGELOG](https://github.com/niesuch/database-admin/releases)
+Click on the following link to see the changelog: [CHANGELOG](https://github.com/niesuch/database-admin/releases)

 ## Copyright and License
 Copyright 2016 Niesuch, Inc. Code released under the [MIT license](https://github.com/niesuch/database-admin/blob/master/LICENSE.md).